OmarG247/cuHacking-ensemble/README.md

    - List of unique songs (removes duplicates) <-- Good for merging your own playlists And at the end you can export the list as a playlist and save it.

-## OPTIONAL FUNCTIONALITY:
-- Link several Spotify Playlists and produce the same information as above (good for parties!)